-The diagnosis can in children can often be accurately made clinically by a good history from the parents and a physical examination that concurs with the history.
+The diagnosis in children can often be made clinically by a good history from the parents and a physical examination that concurs with the history.
 Bringing a video or audio recording of your child sleeping is very useful.
 An X-ray of the adenoids may be helpful in young children who will not tolerate nasendoscopy (looking into the nose with a small camera).

 If there is doubt about the diagnosis, then a sleep study may be helpful.
 In children with syndromes, neuromuscular disorders or obesity, it is routine preoperatively.

 In some children who snore, nasal sprays that reduced the size of their turbinates can be helpful.
 For the vast majority of children with sleep apnoea, adenoidectomy and tonsillectomy are recommended as the first line of treatment (provided the tonsils/adenoids are large).
 Referal to other specialists (e.g. dental, orthodontic, sleep medicine) may be required in certain cases.